-We live in an increasingly regulated world where compliance is a statutory and regulatory requirement for many organisational sectors and none more so than UK Healthcare.
+We live in an increasingly regulated world where compliance is a statutory and regulatory requirement for many organisational sectors and none more so than UK Healthcare, taming compliance across healthcare organisations is essential.
 The Care Quality Commission (CQC) is the independent regulator for health and social care in England.
 They monitor, inspect and regulate services to make sure they meet fundamental standards of quality and safety to ensure safe, effective and high-quality care is being provided.
 They publish their findings, including performance ratings to help people choose care providers.

 Compliance poses several challenges for healthcare organisations.
 These include: